yellingatcode/yet-another-commit-checker/README.md

 #### Configuration Settings

-**Require Matching Author Email**
+**Require Matching Committer Email**

-If enabled, commit author email doesn't match the email of the Stash user.
+If enabled, committer email must match the email of the Stash user.

-**Require Matching Author Name**
+**Require Matching Committer Name**

-If enabled, commit author name doesn't match the name of the Stash user.
+If enabled, committer name must match the name of the Stash user.

 **Commit Message Regex**